AaliyanK/docker-react/README.md

-Learning Docker and CI/CD with AWS deployments for single container React application
+Learning Docker and CI/CD with AWS deployments for a single container React application